Blank-Wallet/extension-whitepaper/src/business-model/business-model.md

 Blank wallet has an advantage over existing competitors, since it offers features that the market hasn’t seen before: built-in privacy.
 With a clear added value, we expect users to be comfortable with paying minimal fees in exchange for their untouchable privacy.

-Initially, Blank Wallet will charge a 0.5% withdrawal fee for all transactions taken through the Blank pool.
+Initially, Blank Wallet will charge a 0.5% withdrawal fee for all transactions taken through the Blank privacy pool.
 Our research shows this to be an optimal number, but it may increase or decrease based on user feedback.

+Other features such as regular wallet usage without privacy are going to be free.

 ## 4.2.
 Growth Model